Lesser Poland: Local Government Reorganization Act (1998)

 In 1998, the government of Poland carried out administrative reform of the country.
-For the first time in history, Lesser Poland Voivodeship was created, with capital in Kraków, and area of 15,108 square kilometers.
+For the first time in history, Lesser Poland Voivodeship was created, with its capital in Kraków, and an area of 15,108 square kilometers.
 The new province covers only a small, southwestern part of historical Lesser Poland.

 Today, Lesser Poland is divided between several voivodeships: whole Lesser Poland Voivodeship, whole Świętokrzyskie Voivodeship, western half of Lublin Voivodeship, western part of Subcarpathian Voivodeship, eastern half of Silesian Voivodeship, southern part of Mazovian Voivodeship and southeastern corner of Łódź Voivodeship (around Opoczno).

-There were suggestions that Lesser Poland voivodeship should stretch from Bielsko-Biała, to Ostrowiec Świętokrzyski and Sandomierz.
-Furthermore, creation of Old Poland Voivodeship was proposed, on the historical lands of northern Lesser Poland.
+There were suggestions that Lesser Poland Voivodeship should stretch from Bielsko-Biała to Ostrowiec Świętokrzyski and Sandomierz.
+Furthermore, creation of an Old Poland Voivodeship was proposed, on the historical lands of northern Lesser Poland.
 Also, since about half of territory of current Silesian Voivodeship belongs to historical Lesser Poland, there are suggestions to rename it into Silesian – Lesser Poland Voivodeship.